jmcollin78/versatile_thermostat/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of any alternative solutions or features you've considered.

 **Additional context**
 Add any other context or screenshots about the feature request here.
+Add your VTherm custom attributes if this can help to understand your case.
+See:  [here](../../documentation/en/reference.md#custom-attributes)

+**Tag the issue with a `[Feature request]`in the title.
+This will help to maintainer to understand what is expected.